adamsanaglo/pulp_deb/migrate/functions/README.md

 guarantees ordering unlike a Storage Queue), and by limiting the processing function to a single instance by setting `maxConcurrentCalls` and `WEBSITE_MAX_DYNAMIC_APPLICATION_SCALE_OUT` both to 1.

+## Error Alerting and Retrying

+There are an additional two functions and an additional queue that handle error alerting and allow us to retry failures.
+Built-in alerting solutions would alert us every time an attempt to process a message fails, which is not really what you want if you allow for multiple retries.
+Sometimes there are transient errors and the system transparently recovers.
+We would rather only be alerted if all retries have failed and the message is sent to the dead-letter subqueue.

+To facilitate that, there is an `alert_failure` function that watches for dead-lettered messages, and when it finds one will file an ICM and move the message to a second queue.
+There is also a `list_or_retry_failure` function that lists (if a GET request) messages in the failure queue, or (if a POST request) moves them back to the regular queue.
+This allows us to retry messages once we have fixed the cause of the underlying failure.
+One caveat to be aware of is that the failure queue will not allow a message to be viewed more frequently then once a second, so you cannot list and then immediately retry the failures or some may be missed (there is an abandon_message method that is supposed to release the lock, but it just, doesn't work?
+So we live with a 1-second lock lifetime instead.).
+`list_or_retry_failure` operates in batches of 10 per call.

 ## Azure CLI and Azure Functions CLI

 In order to publish or run these functions locally, you'll need to [install the Azure Functions